Daily inspiration for simple living, gentle parenting, and healthy plant-based recipes.

 I love the long tails because they serve three purposes: the first is beautiful flowy fabric, the second is a makeshift nursing cover, and the third is extra support at neck or bum or another layer of warmth for baby!
 It’s a win-win with longer tails, but honestly it’s a personal preference thing!

 My size guide in the image below is for Tula Baby Carriers sizes.
 For ring slings that are converted from small pieces of woven wrap, just look at the inches and then refer back to this guide.
+Most slings are around 2 meters give or take.
 My Pavo ring sling (the lace looking one in the last photo of this post) is a bit shorter, measuring around 79-80 inches.
-I would love it more if it were longer, but it'd be great for a newborn.
+I would love it more if it were longer, but it’d be great for a newborn.

 S/M – 77 inches